usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 1) Workflows - Workflows are used when you have to automate processes which have enough if/then statements.
 This is somewhat like using a process builder, however, the only difference being that with the process builder you will not be able to send Outbound messages.

-2) Visual Workflow - This tool is used to automate those processes where we need to take some input from the users and then take action based on the input received.
-These processes do not initiate automatically, but can be initiated through either process builder or even apex calls.
+2) Visual Workflow (Flows) - This tool is used to automate those processes where we need to take some input from the users and then take action based on the input received.
+With the latest winter 20 release, Flows can be scheduled to run at any time without user action.

-3) Lightning Process Builder - With the help of this tool, a user can automate all those processes which have various if/then statements.
+3) Process Builder - With the help of this tool, a user can automate all those processes which have various if/then statements.
 All it requires is an entry criteria along with the required action which will take place when the criteria is met.
 For example: An email alert should be sent to the manager, if any issue is escalated.

+4) Notification Builder - With notification builder, you can send customized notifications when data changes in your Salesforce org.
+For example, you can alert the support manager if a new support case is logged with P1 priority.
+Notification Builder helps you define who needs to know what and when.

-4) Approval Process - As the name suggests, this tool will automate those processes, where a user has to wait for approval from some other user in order to proceed further with the transaction.
+5) Approval Process - As the name suggests, this tool will automate those processes, where a user has to wait for approval from some other user in order to proceed further with the transaction.
 For example: When a salesman has to apply discount of 10% on a product, they have to wait for manager's approval.
 This is something which can be automated using approval processes.

 In order to use these automation tools, navigate to Setup > Build > Create > Workflow & Approvals.
 Here you will get all the required tools for automation.